• Skip to primary navigation

 Jollibee peach mango pies are deep fried though and since I’m not a big fan of frying (fear of hot oil, long story), I developed a recipe that’s baked not fried.

-And since I’m slightly, sort of, medyo a lazy baker, I use ready-made, all-butter puff pastry.
-No stressing about dough or pie crust.
+And I use ready-made, all-butter puff pastry so there’s no stressing about the dough or pie crust.
 Easy-peasy.

 Now I can make delicious Jollibee-style peach mango pies at home anytime, and you can too.